Financial-Times/origami/README.md

 `oColorsGetTextColor` will return a text color based on the background and an opacity specified.
 The base of the text color is either black or white depending on the brightness of the background color and then mixed with the background at the specified opacity using `oColorsMix`.

-_Warning_: if the combination of background and text colour created by the function would not pass WCAG AA level, o-colors will throw an error.
+_Warning_: if the combination of background and text color created by the function would not pass WCAG AA level, o-colors will throw an error.

 Usage: